 Casitas entered into an agreement with HydroScientific West to complete the first phase of the performance (hydraulic) testing.
 Performance testing of the fish screen was completed March 25, 2011.

-Because of inadequate flows, no additional performance testing was completed during the 2014-2015 season.
-Casitas priorities for 2015-2016 season include completing flow measurements in the spillway-entrance box channel (per NMFS request) and completing flow measurements at the auxiliary water screen in the entrance box.
+Because of inadequate flows, no additional performance testing was completed during the 2015-2016 season.
+Casitas priorities for 2016-2017 season include completing flow measurements in the spillway-entrance box channel (per NMFS request) and completing flow measurements at the auxiliary water screen in the entrance box.
 Both of these measurements require flows of 671 CFS for a minimum of 24 hours to complete.

 Additionally, Casitas has purchased a Hach (Marsh-McBirney) FH 950 flow meter to assist in obtaining flow measurements in the fish ladder under the criteria specified in the Performance Evaluation Program.
-These measurements can be completed under moderate flow conditions.
+These measurements can be completed under moderate flow conditions (i.e., up to 171 cfs).